A Summer Story: Plot

 In the summer of 1902, Frank Ashton, an educated young barrister from London, is on a walking holiday in Devon with a friend.
 When he falls and twists his ankle, Ashton is helped at a nearby farmhouse in Dartmoor and stays there for a few days to recover, while his friend goes on.
 During his stay, he quickly falls for the village girl who looks after him, Megan David.
 Joe Narracombe, Megan's cousin who is wary of refined men like Ashton, wants Megan for himself.
-Ashton, seeking ways to get close to Megan, goes to the local sheep shearing festivities and learns to sheer his first sheep.
+Ashton, seeking ways to get close to Megan, goes to the local sheep shearing festivities and learns to shear his first sheep.
 That night, Megan professes she returns Ashton's feelings and they consummate their relationship.

 After a fight with Joe over Megan, Ashton leaves the farm and makes arrangements to meet again with her.
 He takes the train to the seaside resort town of Torquay to cash a cheque at a bank, after promising to return the next morning and take Megan away with him and marry her.
 On arrival in the town, Ashton finds a branch of his bank, but it will not cash his cheque, insisting on first contacting his branch in London.
 Ashton agrees to wait in town until the bank can be contacted.
 While walking around, Ashton runs into Halliday, an old school friend staying at a local hotel with his three sisters.
 The eldest of Halliday's sisters, Stella, takes a liking to Ashton.
 Thanks to the bank's delays, Ashton misses the train he needed to make his rendezvous with Megan.

 When Halliday asks why Ashton is so anxious, Ashton tells him about Megan and how he can't live without her.
 Halliday cautions Ashton against rash decisions when it comes to love, warning him that he is getting caught up in the idealism of romance rather than reality, including the fact that he would be uprooting Megan from the only home she knows.